TDTran333/Obsidian/Projects/002 - ESG Research Project/Research Papers/Barras_Scaillet_Wermers_2019_Reassessing_False_Discoveries_in_Mutual_Fund_Performance_a_reply.md

 [[FDR Critics]]

-> In this Reply, we replicate their results, then further explore the bias issue by (i) using different parameter values, and (ii) updating the sampleperiod.
+> In this Reply, we replicate their results, then further explore the bias issue by (i) using different parameter values, and (ii) updating the sample period.

 * Over the original period (1975-2006), we show how reasonable adjustments to the parameter choices made by BSW and AP results in a sizeable reduction in the